janbodnar/Python-Skolenie/operators.md

 0
 ```

-You might expect the result to be 1.
-But the actual result is 0.
-Because of the associativity.
-The expression on the right is evaluated first and then the compound assignment operator is applied.
+The expression on the right is evaluated first: `3 + 1` is 4.
+Then the compound assignment
+operator is applied: `j = j * 4`, which is `0 * 4`, i.e. 0.
+The expression does not
+magically change the initial value of `j`.

+In this chapter we have covered the operators of the Python language: assignment,
+arithmetic, relational, boolean, identity and membership operators, the conditional
+expression, compound assignment operators, and the rules of precedence and associativity.